 - Canis Major the Big Dog,

 - Canis Minor the Little Dog,

 - Taurus the Bull,

 - Auriga the Charioteer.

-For several years in December I’ve mounted a Winter Holidays exhibit which includes rare books related to (among other things) the constellations of the Winter Hexagon (pdf exhibit brochure).
-For example, a full-color figure is on display of the constellation Orion the Hunter from Catherine Whitwell, An Astronomical Catechism (1818).
-Whitwell’s book was the subject of a post on my professional blog.
+For several years in December I used to mounted a Winter Holidays display which included rare books related to (among other things) the constellations of the Winter Hexagon (brochure).
+For example, a full-color figure was displayed of the constellation Orion the Hunter from Catherine Whitwell, An Astronomical Catechism (1818).

 Another work, Urania’s Mirror (1825), consists of constellation cards.
-Cards for several winter constellations are on display, including ones for Orion (shown here), Taurus the Bull and Gemini the Twins.
+Cards for several winter constellations were on display, including ones for Orion (shown here), Taurus the Bull and Gemini the Twins.

 To become familiar with the stars of winter (or any season), I recommend Chet Raymo, 365 Starry Nights.
 Raymo’s sky chart for January 1st features the Winter Hexagon: